value_ref

 • std::initializer_list< std::pair< string_view, value_ref > > for constructing or assigning an object.

 A value_ref uses reference semantics.
 Creation of the actual container from the initializer list is lazily deferred until the list is used.
 This means that the boost::container::pmr::memory_resource used to construct a container can be specified after the point where the initializer list is specified.
+Also, the usage of this type allows to avoid constructing a value until it’s necessary.

 Example